akshathadinesh/DemoRepo/README.md

 # DemoRepo
-This is on;y for demo purpose
+This is only for demo purpose